Residency in Contact Improvisation

 for Experienced Dancers July22-Sept1, 2018

 $600Canadian per week includes all meals, lodging, tuition, pick-up and return to the ferry, and taxes.
 Arrive on Sunday, depart on Saturday.
-There is a preference for participants doing the entire 6weeks.
-For those wishing to do the entire residency, the total fee is $3000 if you register by May1st.
+There is a preference for participants doing the entire 6weeks although you can come for as little as 2weeks.

 This 6week Residency is a result of the things that worked in the 19day workshop in July’17 and the 19day Residency in Aug’17.
 It is a combination of what worked from the two events last year; the things that were asked for more.

 There will be daily morning class of 2 hours.
 This class is lead by Mark Young in the foundations of Contact Improv with all the basic skills that we need to do good CI including spiral rolls, crescent rolls, aikido rolls, the small dance and all that leads us to aerials.
 There will be a morning Tai Chi session prior to the 2 hour class.

 Participants at Leviathan have become accustomed to the 4hour lunch break.
 Experience has shown the wisdom of this practice.
 There is no rush to leave the floor when the morning class ends.
 There is no rush to eat.
 Food is abundant.
 Some people like to meditate for an hour, there will be a group sit in the studio 2:30-3:30.
 Some like to get in the ocean during the lunch break.
 I like to nap before the one hour sit.
 We will maintain the 4 hour lunch break throughout this 6week adventure.

 The afternoon session is for group lab work.
 With the guidance of co-facilitators, Olivia Shaffer and Kyle Syverson (bios below) we will delve into the questions and curiosities of participants as they relate to Contact Improv.
 This is an opportunity for participants to raise their questions, explore their limitations with the support of the group.